Add To Your WishlistBiology Hybrid Zoom (Grades 8-12)

 General Standards:

-Biology Importance Biology is known as the prerequisite class for all high school science classes.
+Biology is known as the prerequisite class for all high school science classes.
 Biology is normally taken in 9th grade.
 A strong foundation in Biology provides success in high school.
-The SAT and ACT, needed for college admission, is predominately over Biology and Life Science.
+The SAT and ACT, needed for college admission, science section is predominately over Biology and Life Science.
 So a strong foundation is key.

 If your child has recently finished Biology, left the school system mid year to homeschool, or will be going into Biology; a pre-assessment is a great key to check mastery.
 Using Quizizz a code will be provided for the student to take the assessment.
 The assessment will cover all of the state standards needed to check Biology mastery.
 The student will need to devote 40-70 minutes to the assessment.
 The parent will be needed to supervise that additional window or internet help is not used during the test to have a true test of accuracy/comprehension.
 Biology assessments can be taken at any time during the year.
 After, a grade will be provided immediately.
 The parent will then receive a copy of the test and a recommendation regarding skill mastery.

-Mid year registeration is open, and students leaving the school sysem who have previously taken first semester are also welcome.
+Mid year registeration is open, and students leaving the school system who have previously taken first semester, are also welcome.
+Email sciencewithcollins@gmail.com regarding mid year registration fees.

 Meetings: